prof-rossetti/georgetown-opim-243-201901/exercises/grocery-store-expansion.md

 # The "Grocery Store Expansion" Exercise

+## Business Prompt

+The "Shopping Cart" point-of-sale application you created for the local corner grocery store, and its resulting operational efficiencies, have boosted the store's profits so much that the store owner was able to invest in opening another two locations. #GroceryEmpire

+Now the store owner needs a way to use the application in each of the locations.
+But each store has a different size and layout and serves a different set of clientele, and therefore stocks a different inventory of grocery products.

+You consider creating three different copies of the application's source code to handle each inventory, but you decide against doing this because this approach would increase your maintenance efforts.

+After performing some user research, you learn that a manager for each location keeps track of their store's inventory of products in a spreadsheet, and is able to export the inventory as a CSV file.

+You agree that as long as the different inventory files are formatted in the same way (i.e. CSV format with the same columns), the program should be able to operate on any one of them.
+And you set off to adapt your previous solution to meet the new business requirements.

 ## Objectives

 Practice using Python to process CSV files in such a way as to illustrate the concept of **program-data independence**.